 Brain injuries in the workplace can occur in various settings and due to different types of incidents and situations.
 Some of the most common ways we see someone may sustain a brain injury at work include:

-What is Your Right to Workers Compensation Benefits?
+What Are Your Rights to Workers’ Compensation Benefits?

 Do You Have The Right to Have Your Doctor Examine You Before Returning to Work?